“Everything is marketing.”

 In this article, we’ll be exploring the unpaid, or organic, marketing strategies you can use to maximize your Facebook reach.

-Digital Marketing Institute defines organic reach as
+But back to organic reach.
+What exactly is it?
+Digital Marketing Institute defines organic reach as;

 “the number of people who have seen your post through unpaid distribution”.